LLNL/RAJA/docs/sphinx/html/_sources/test_examples.txt

 The directory 'raja/test/unit-tests' has two subdirectories, each of which contains files that run various traversal and reduction operations for RAJA IndexSets and Segments.
-All RAJA "forall" template and execution poilicy options that are available for a given compiler are included.
+All RAJA "forall" template and execution policy options that are available for a given compiler are included.
 Running these tests is a good sanity check that the code is built correctly and works.
 The two subdirectories are: